thomasfevre/ride-the-bet/README.md

 ### MockPSG.sol
 - ERC20 token contract
 - Mintable by owner
-- Used for staking in prediction duels
+- Used for staking in prediction bets

 ### rideTheBet.sol
 - Main prediction market contract